top of page

 In today’s world, every leader is a broadcaster.

 Every interview is a negotiation.
+Every word is permanent.

 When the narrative controls you, mistakes follow.